pivotal-anz/ci-ultimate/UsingConcourse.md

 1. Add `fly` to your `PATH` (on a Mac or Linux machine you can just copy it into `/usr/local/bin`).

-1. By default, `fly` lwys tries to _target_ a local machine, so there is nothing more to do.
+1. By default, `fly` alawys tries to _target_ the local machine, so there is nothing more to do.

 ## Concourse at AWS